enzedonline/quill-blot-formatter2/README.md

 ```

 ## BlotSpec
-The [`BlotSpec`](https://github.com/Fandom-OSS/quill-blot-formatter/blob/master/src/specs/BlotSpec.js) classes define how `BlotFormatter` interacts with blots.
+The `BlotSpec` (/src/specs/BlotSpec.ts) classes define how `BlotFormatter` interacts with blots.
 They take the `BlotFormatter` as a constructor arg and have the following functions:

 ### `init(): void`
 Called after all specs have been constructed.
 Use this to bind to quill events to determine when to activate a specific spec.